sourcegraph-community/agent-vibes/src/ApifyPipeline/README.md

 The Apify Pipeline is a self-contained feature slice that automates the collection, normalization, sentiment analysis, and visualization of social media mentions about AI coding agents.
 It follows Vertical Slice Architecture (VSA) principles, owning its entire use case from API endpoints to database access.

+> **📚 Documentation:** All comprehensive documentation can be found at `../../docs/apify-pipeline` and their sub-folders.

 ---

 ## Feature Overview